 • 1 teaspoon vanilla extract

-• 1 large egg whites, (discard or save the yolk for another recipe)
+• 1 large egg white discard the yolk or save it for another recipe

 • 1 teaspoon water